ravendb/docs/Articles/Raven.Documentation.Articles/articles/cqrs-and-event-sourcing-made-easy-with-ravendb.markdown

 ## What is CQRS (a quick review)?

-Back in 1980s, Bertrand Meyer introduced the term Command and Query Separation (CQS) to describe the principle that an object’s methods should be either commands or queries:
+Back in 1980s, Bertrand Meyer introduced the term Command and Query Separation (CQS) to describe the principle that an object's methods should be either commands or queries:

 - A command changes the state of the object and DOES NOT return any data.
 - A query returns data but DOES NOT alter the state of the object.